zuje123/sgl-kernel-npu_fork/python/deep_ep/README.md

 - PyTorch >= 2.5.1, torch-npu >= 2.5.1-7.0.0

 ## Quick Start
+DeepEP-Ascend supports both A2 and A3 and needs to generate packages separately on A2 and A3.
 ### Compile and Run
 1. Prepare the CANN environment variables (modify according to the installation path)
 ```bash